Deepsjai/LungCancerDetection/README.md

 The first term is the reconstruction loss, or the expected negative log-likelihood of the i-th datapoint.
 The expectation is taken with respect to the encoder’s distribution over the representations.
 This term encourages the decoder to learn to reconstruct the data.
 The second term is a regularizer which in our case is the Kullback-Leibler divergence between the encoder’s distribution and the standard Gaussian distribution.

-We designed a deep neural network VAE having the below architecture and sampled 1000 images for each category ( benign and malignant ).
+We designed a deep VAE having the architecture described in Figure 5 and sampled a thousand images for each category ( benign and malignant ).
 These sampled images were added to the training dataset and our supervised models were re-tested on the newly augmented training corpus.

 ![](./images/VAE.png)
 <p align="center" style="font-size:10px;">
 Fig 3.
 Architecture of CNN based Variational AutoEncoder.
 </p>
-__________

-# Dataset

-We used the small CheXpert Chest radiograph dataset [[7]](#ref7) to build our initial dataset of images.
-To build our dataset, we sampled data corresponding to the presence of a ‘lung lesion’ which was a label derived from either the presence of “nodule” or “mass” (the two specific indicators of lung cancer).

-The initial (unaugmented) dataset:

-#### Train:
-Benign images (Negative class): 6488 images <br>
-Malignant (Positive class): 6287 images

-#### Validation:
-Benign images (Negative class): 1500 images <br>
-Malignant (Positive class): 1450 images

-#### Test:
-Benign (Negative class): 1500 images <br>
-Malignant (Positive class): 1449 images

-In the training phase, we treated all images with a transformations to augment our data by performing random resized crop and lateral inversions with a 50% probability.

-In addition to the above all images were normalized using the channel-wise mean and standard deviation values computed on the ImageNet dataset.

-___________

 # Results